trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ----------------------

 Kafka maintains topics only as byte messages and leaves it to producers and consumers to define how a message should be interpreted.
-For Presto, this data must be mapped into columns to allow queries against the data.
+For Trino, this data must be mapped into columns to allow queries against the data.

 .. note::

-    For textual topics that contain JSON data, it is entirely possible to not use any table definition files, but instead use the Presto :doc:`/functions/json` to parse the ``_message`` column which contains the bytes mapped into an UTF-8 string.
+    For textual topics that contain JSON data, it is entirely possible to not use any table definition files, but instead use the Trino :doc:`/functions/json` to parse the ``_message`` column which contains the bytes mapped into an UTF-8 string.
 This is, however, pretty cumbersome and makes it difficult to write SQL queries.
 This only works